 Surface water from the Ventura River is diverted through the City's Foster Park Facilities.
-The surface diversion, subsurface intake, and four shallow wells within the Ventura River collect water.
+The surface diversion, subsurface collector, and four shallow wells within the Ventura River collect water.
 Production from this source is a function of several factors including production capacity, local hydrology, environmental impacts, and the storage capacity of the Ventura River alluvium and upstream diversions.
 Currently, our surface diversion is unused due to the natural migration of the active river channel.
 Foster Park improvements, now in design, will replace production from our surface diversion with additional wells.
-Even without production from the surface diversion, the City produced 6,722 AF from Foster Park in 2003, a year of below average rainfall.
+Even without production from the surface diversion, the City produced 6,118 AF from Foster Park in 2004, a year of average rainfall.

 The production from the Ventura River in 1992 was 9,874 AF, the highest annual water volume ever produced.
-The lowest production was 1,463 AF in the 1951 drought year.
+The lowest production was 1,293 AF in 2005, the consequence of severe storm events occurring in January and February resulting in extensive damage to the City's Foster Park water production facilities.
 The Ventura River water source is highly variable and very dependent upon local hydrology.
 The CWRMP states the yearly yield is between 700 and 11,000 AF per year.
 For this report the average long-term water production of 6,700 AFY will be used, and is based on the Evaluation of Long Term Alternative Water Sources, James M. Montgomery, June 1993.